 - Expected exercise and playtime routine

-If you rent your home, you may need your landlord’s permission to bring a dog onto the premises.
+You may need your landlord’s permission to bring a dog into the premises if you rent your home.
 Some shelters may also require a home visit as part of the adoption process.

-Failure to meet these requirements doesn’t necessarily mean you’d make a bad dog owner, but it might make your search take a little longer (the last thing a shelter wants to do is place a dog in a home, only to have it be immediately returned).
-If you’re confident that you can give a dog a happy, healthy lifestyle, keep looking.
-You’re bound to find the right companion.
+Failure to meet these requirements doesn’t necessarily mean you’d make a bad dog owner, but it could extend your search.
+Shelters prioritize forever homes, so keep looking if you’re confident that you can give a dog a happy, healthy lifestyle.

 Adopting VS buying a dog